“The beacons are lit!”

 One of my favorite scenes in Lord of the Rings comes in Return of the King when the beacon of Minas Tirith is lit to start a chain of lit beacons spanning Middle Earth and asking for any who can to come to the aid of a city on the brink of attack.

-Why is this one of my favorite scenes?
-Because it involves someone humbling themselves enough to admit help is necessary.
-Also, because it involves others coming to help even when they hold no obligation to do so.
+This is one of my favorite scenes because it involves someone humbling themselves enough to admit help is necessary.
+It also involves others coming to help even when they hold no obligation to do so.
 They choose to help because it’s the right thing to do.

-Wouldn’t it be helpful for us to light beacons when we’re under attack?
-But we essentially do the opposite.
-We do what Lord Denethor did, retreat and “die in what way seems best.”
-In other words, we hide our struggles which often results in our own demise spiritually, physically and/or mentally.
+Unfortunately, we too often do the opposite.
+We do what Lord Denethor did: retreat and “die in what way seems best.”
+In other words, we hide our struggles, which often results in our own demise spiritually, physically, and/or mentally.

 Let’s be clear that I’m not advocating the airing of dirty laundry or even of many, if any, of the details of a situation.
-What I am saying is that we simply need to ask for help from someone with the ability to come to our aid.
-I am saying that sometimes the battle is too much for us to fight alone.
+We simply need to ask for help from someone with the ability to come to our aid.
+We need to realize that sometimes the battle is too much for us to fight alone.

-For Christians, this principle is akin to being a part of the body of Christ where “its parts should have equal concern for each other” and where “if one part suffers, every part suffers with it; if one part is honored, every part rejoices with it” (1 Corinthians 12).
+For Christians, this is why we are a part of the body of Christ where “its parts should have equal concern for each other” and where “if one part suffers, every part suffers with it; if one part is honored, every part rejoices with it” (1 Corinthians 12).

-Another principle at play here comes from Galatians 6:2 which says, “Carry each other’s burdens, and in this way you will fulfill the law of Christ.”
-God clearly instructs members of His body to lift each other up when one part goes through a struggle.
-But so much of the time, a person goes through battles alone, never sharing struggles by asking for help.
-In other words, fulfilling this “law” becomes impossible when burdens remain unknown.
+As Christians, we are also to, “Carry each other’s burdens, and in this way you will fulfill the law of Christ” (Galatians 6:2).
+God wants members of His body to lift each other up when one part goes through a struggle.
+So much of the time, though, a person goes through battles alone, never sharing struggles by asking for help.
+Fulfilling God’s will, then, becomes almost impossible when burdens remain unknown.

 Being a part of the body of Christ means little when one member chooses to live as if independent from the rest of the body.
 This is, of course, impossible, since the rest of the body still becomes maimed when a member falls away.

-This time, I actually reached out to other women.
-I shared my struggle with disconnection and fitting in and felt almost immediate relief after doing so.
+When I share my struggles, I feel almost immediate relief after doing so.
 No, the battle didn’t go away immediately, but sharing the struggle and having others bear it with me definitely encouraged me and gave me strength to endure.

 What’s more is that I found that my struggle was not unique.
-Satan wants us to feel alone and as if no one can understand our struggles because he knows we aren’t as much of a threat when we struggle alone.
+Satan wants us to feel alone and as if no one can understand because he knows we aren’t as much of a threat when we struggle alone.
 Don’t let him deceive you in this way.